1024mb/TT_downloader/README.md

 - You can specify one or more URLs and/or specify a text file containing URLs (one on each line).
 Both options can be used at the same time.
+- The pattern is required, directories will be automatically created.
 - Photos are downloaded with user watermark to get the higher resolution possible.
 - This program is intended to be used with the URLs YT-DLP isn't able to download as not all videos are downloaded with the higher resolution available.